alfredlua/memory-game/README.md

 4. Match all eight pairs of cards to win the game.
 5. Good luck!

+## Dependencies

+- HTML, CSS, and Javascript
+- Font Awesome - For the icons
+- Google Fonts - For the fonts

 ## Spotted a bug?

 I'll be grateful if you tweet me about it at [@alfred_lua](https://twitter.com/alfred_lua)!

-## Misc
+## Acknowledgement

-This is a Udacity course project built with HTML, CSS, and Javascript.

 Big shoutout to [Sandra Israel-Ovirih](https://twitter.com/SandraIsrael_O) whose [blog post](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) helped me a lot whenever I was stuck.